newbit1/rootAVD/README.md

 ### Change Logs

 #### [August 2023]

+* [rootAVD.sh] - Added Pagesize Padding in the fakeboot.img
 * [rootAVD.sh] - Updated the creation of the fakeboot.img
 * [rootAVD.sh] - Added another way of checking the AVDs Internet connection